MosesOpiyo/neighbourhood_watch/readme.md

 * git clone
 * install django into your local machine
 * then get the requirements.txt
-* run the installation comand
+* run the installation command
 *  run your local server